-Article 21.
-Taxation
+Article 21: Taxation

 - 1. Except as provided in this Article, nothing in Section A shall impose obligations with respect to taxation measures. - 2.
-Article 6 [Expropriation] shall apply to all taxation measures, except that a claimant that asserts that a taxation measure involves an expropriation may submit a claim to arbitration under Section B only if: - (a) the claimant has first referred to the competent tax authorities (21) of both Parties in writing the issue of whether that taxation measure involves an expropriation; and (b) within 180 days after the date of such referral, the competent tax authorities of both Parties fail to agree that the taxation measure is not an expropriation. - 3.
+Article 6 [Expropriation] shall apply to all taxation measures, except that a claimant that asserts that a taxation measure involves an expropriation may submit a claim to arbitration under Section B only if: - (a) the claimant has first referred to the competent tax authorities21 of both Parties in writing the issue of whether that taxation measure involves an expropriation; and - (b) within 180 days after the date of such referral, the competent tax authorities of both Parties fail to agree that the taxation measure is not an expropriation. - 3.
 Subject to paragraph 4, Article 8 [Performance Requirements] (2) through (4) shall apply to all taxation measures. - 4.
 Nothing in this Treaty shall affect the rights and obligations of either Party under any tax convention.
 In the event of any inconsistency between this Treaty and any such convention, that convention shall prevail to the extent of the inconsistency.
-In the case of a tax convention between the Parties, the competent authorities under that convention shall have sole responsibility for determining whether any inconsistency exists between this Treaty and that convention. - (21) For the purposes of this Article, the "competent tax authorities" means: (a) for the United States, the Assistant Secretary of the Treasury (Tax Policy), Department of the Treasury; and (b) for [Country], []
+In the case of a tax convention between the Parties, the competent authorities under that convention shall have sole responsibility for determining whether any inconsistency exists between this Treaty and that convention.

-Article 22.
-Entry Into Force, Duration, and Termination
+Article 22: Entry into Force, Duration, and Termination